 The Summer Bridge Program helps students establish a solid foundation for future college success as they transition from high school to college.
-This is facilitated through personalized attention as students complete a full semester of college in six weeks.
+This is facilitated through personalized attention as students complete a full semester of college in the summer semester prior to their first fall enrollment.